 Free help is often available for this step.
 Your resume should promote your strengths and use civilian language to showcase examples of your past accomplishments.
 As much as possible, it's also a good idea to draft different versions of your resume—one for each type of position that you will be applying for.

 If you need assistance with translating your military skills, experiences, and terminology into words that civilian hiring managers will understand, then it's worth checking out resources such as:

 7. Gather Job Leads and Research Employers

 Online job boards are now the first places that most job seekers look for opportunities, but they shouldn't be the only places that you look.
-Many of the best job openings are never advertised on popular job websites.
+Many of the best jobs for veterans are never advertised on popular job websites.
 So while you're online, it's usually wise to use a search engine like Google to look for jobs that might only be listed on individual employer websites.
 Of course, that requires knowing which companies or organizations you might want to work for.